qwd/dev-site/docs/_en/configuration/project-and-key.md

 ---
-title: Project and KEY
+title: Project and Credential
 tag: [config, project]
-description: The project is the container that hosts the QWeather service, and the KEY for get the service.
-The first step to start using the QWeather service is to create the project and KEY.
+description: Project and Credential are important configuration for QWeather API, this document will introduce how to set up them.
 ref: config-project
 ---
+**Project** and **Credential** are important configuration for QWeather API, this document will introduce how to set up them.

+## Project

-**Project** is the container for QWeather Develop Service, which can also be understood as a product you need to develop, such as a "travel app" or a "graduation design".
+**Project** is the container for QWeather API, which can also be understood as a product you need to develop, such as a "travel app" or a "graduation design".

-**KEY** is the key (or token) to get the QWeather Develop Service, you can create multiple KEYs for different businesses in a Project, for example "for iOS" or "Test Only".

-## Create Project
+### Create Project

 1. Go to [Console - Project](https://console.qweather.com/#/apps), and click the "Create Project" button.
 2. Set Project name, Project name can be up to 20 characters.
 You can modify the name later.
 3. Select [Subscription](/en/docs/finance/subscription/).
 If you choose Standard subscription, please ensure that your balance is ≥ ¥10.
-4. Select the platform of KEY, KEY can not be used across platforms.
-Create the first KEY at this time, you can create more KEYs later.
-5. Set KEY name.
-6. Click "Create" button.

-## Create KEY

-1. Click the "Add KEY" button on the Project card.
-2. Select the platform of KEY, KEY can not be used across platforms, means the KEY of Web API cannot be used in Android SDK and vice versa.
-3. Enter [iOS Bundle ID](/en/docs/resource/glossary/#ios-bundle-identifier) or [Android Package Name](/en/docs/resource/glossary/#android-package-name) when you select iOS/Android SDK platform.
-4. Set KEY name.
-5. Click "Create" button.
+4. Click "Create" button.

-## Edit Project and KEY

-You can edit the name of the Project and KEY, edit the name will not affect your service.

-You can also edit the Bundle ID or Package Name, it may take some time to take effect, up to 4 hours, and the original bundle ID or Package Name bound after it takes effect will not be able to get the data again.

-## Delete Project
+### Delete Project

-> **Warning:** The deletion action is irrevocable, the Project and all KEYs in this Project will be permanently deleted, and you can no longer get data via this Project and KEYs.
+> **Warning:** The deletion action is irrevocable, the Project and all credentials in this Project will be permanently deleted, and you can no longer use this Project and credentials for API authentication.
 {:.bqdanger}

-1. Click "Edit" button on the Project card.
+1. Click "Edit" button on the Project section.
 2. Click "Delete" button.
-3. You may need to confirm the delete action again.
+3. Enter the name of the Project and click “Delete” button to complete the deletion, or click the “Cancel” button to terminate the deletion.

+## Credential

+**Credentials** are used for API authentication, which include the Ed25519 key (for JWT authentication) and the API KEY.
+We recommend creating separate credentials for various usage scenarios, such as “For Website” or “Test Only”.
+Learn more about [API Security Guidelines](/en/docs/best-practices/security-guidelines/) and [API Authentication](/en/docs/authentication/).

+### Add Credential

+1. Go to [Console - Project](https://console.qweather.com/#/apps) and select any Project you want to add credentials to
+2. Click the "Add Credential" button on the Credentials section.
+3. Select authentication method, we recommend JWT for higher level security.
+See [JWT](/en/docs/authentication/jwt/) and [API KEY](/en/docs/authentication/apikey/).
+4. Set credential name.
+5. Click "Create" button.

+### Setup restrictions

+You can restrict the use of credentials to higher levels of security.
+See [Security Restrictions](/en/docs/best-practices/security-guidelines/#security-restriction).

-## Delete KEY
+### Delete credential

-> **Warning:** The deletion action is irrevocable, and you can not get data through this KEY again.
+> **Warning:** The deletion is irrevocable, and you can no longer use this credential for API authentication.
 {:.bqdanger}

-1. Select the KEY and click "Edit" button on the right.
+1. Select the KEY you want to delete.
 2. Click "Delete" button.
-3. You may need to confirm the delete action again.
+3. Enter the name of the KEY and click “Delete” button to complete the deletion, or click the “Cancel” button to terminate the deletion.

-## Restriction
+## Other rules

-- Projects
-  - You can create up to 10 Projects in your account
+- Up to 10 Projects can be created.
-  - The subscription for Project cannot be changed, but the Project can be deleted, and the subscription is deleted at the same time.
-- KEY
-  - You can create up to 20 KEYs per Project.
+- Up to 20 Credentials can be added to each Project.
-  - KEY can not be used across platforms, means the KEY of Web API cannot be used in Android SDK and vice versa.